 Directed energy deposition (DED) is a group of AM processes that adds material alongside the heat input simultaneously.
 The heat input can either be a laser, electron beam, or plasma arc, while the material feedstock is either metal powder or wire [6].
 This paper discusses laser and powder DED processes.
-A schematic of the laser powder DED process is shown in Figure 1.
+A schematic The simulation of additive manufacturing machines and of the laser powder DED process is shown in Figure 2.